Saki (musician): Songwriting

 When composing, Saki said she has to think about the person who will be singing the song because the vocalists for Mary's Blood, Nemophila and Amahiru are all different.
 For example, Mayu likes to scream sometimes and Archie is a man.
 She described Mary's Blood as a straight heavy metal band, but because they have many different styles of songs, she feels free to make whatever sounds she wants with them.
 The guitarist explained that Eye and Rio love visual kei music, which sometimes makes it difficult to find the tones to match the vocals.
 When writing for Mary's Blood, she composes practically everything in the song, except for some drum fills that Mari comes up with.
 Saki played a seven-string guitar for the first time on their 2016 song "Angel's Ladder", while 2018's "On the Rocks" marked the first time she played a bottleneck guitar solo.

 Saki has said the most important thing in Nemophila was to play "hard music like metalcore, but make it 'yurufuwa', to give it more of a personality.
 A Japanese word, it means... fluffy and smooth."
-In Nemophila, there was a composer team who worked behind the scenes, so Saki and the team composed the songs at the same time and give the members the MIDI data.
-In general, Saki said she played her guitar with a slightly lower sound than fellow guitarist Hazuki.
+In contrast to Mary's Blood, where the members wrote many songs and chose from them to make an album, Saki said she wrote songs in a selective and targeted manner for Nemophila.
+There was a composer team who worked behind the scenes, so Saki and the team composed songs at the same time and gave the members the MIDI data.
+The band members and their staff then voted on which songs got included on the album.
+Saki described fellow guitarist Hazuki as the complete opposite of herself; her picking is soft and nuanced, compared to Saki's aggressive and straightforward style.
+In general, Saki said she played her guitar with a slightly lower sound than Hazuki.

 Saki described the music of Amahiru as more hard rock in comparison to Mary's Blood's straight heavy metal, and feels it should therefore be a "little more modern" and have less distortion.
 She also said that she plays a lot more aggressive than in Mary's Blood.
 Both Saki and Leclercq wrote songs for the project, but it was Leclercq who felt having the European style from him and the Japanese style from her would "sound really cool" together.
 Saki then wrote more using Japanese scales and the two put everything together and finished writing when Leclercq visited Japan.